boraseoksoon/SpotlightSearch/README.md

 ## Features

 - [x] Written in SwiftUI and Combine 100%
-- [x] Search items on iOS in a similar way that macOS Spotlight does.
+- [x] Provides Search UI on iOS in a similar way that macOS Spotlight does.
 - [x] One liner, no brainer API

 ## Installation